Hasselblad 503cx with 32-E Extension tube and 120mm Planar Makro 2019 copyright by Douglas Stockdale

 I just noticed that my Memory Pods subjects are just starting to bud and as I stated at the end of last year for this seasonal year I needed to augment my 120mm Makro lens with an extension tube.
 Primarily to increase the magnification by focusing closer and to be able to fill the frame with my subject.

-From past experience I had found out that a 21mm extension tube did not provide the closer focus, but that was with the 150mm lens and not a 120mm Makro lens, which is designed for closer focusing and increasing magnification.
-Thus I had stacked two 21mm extension tubes which did provide the closer focusing with the 150mm lens.
-BUT being a rookie using the Hasselblad extension tubes, I was unaware of the rules for lens and camera engagement using an extension tube.
-I had really locked up my lens, extension tubes and camera by trying to taking the lens with the extension tube off in the wrong order and spent a lot of money with the camera repair shop.
+From past experience I had found out that a 21mm extension tube did not provide sufficient closer focus, but that was with the 150mm lens and not a 120mm Makro lens, which is designed for closer focusing and increasing magnification.
+Thus I had stacked two 21mm extension tubes with my 150mm lens which did provide a closer focus.
+BUT being a rookie using the Hasselblad extension tubes, I was unaware of the Hasselblad rule for lens and camera engagement using an extension tube (see below for the correct order).
+I had really locked up my lens, extension tubes and camera by trying to take the lens and extension tube off in the wrong order and I spent a lot of money at the camera repair shop.
 Bad, bad, bad!

-A year ago I had a very old 500 C/M body and after the body, lens and extension tubes went into the repair shop twice to disengage the camera body from the lens and extension tubes I subseqently sold the two 21mm extension tubes and traded the 500 C/M body for a newer used 503cx.
-I had thought that the lens locking issue was due the older 500 C/M body, not knowing that I was taking these a part in the wrong order.
-I also purchased a used 120mm Makro but regretfully found that the Makro does focus closer, just not close enough for what I wanted to photograph.
-Thus I found myself back to reconsidering another extension tube.
+A year ago I had a very old 500 C/M body and after the body, lens and extension tubes went into the repair shop a second time to disengage the camera body from the lens and extension tubes I subsequently sold the two 21mm extension tubes and traded the 500 C/M body for a newer used 503cx.
+I thought that the camera/lens/tube locking issue was due the older 500 C/M body, not knowing that I was removing these comonents in the wrong order.
+I also purchased a used 120mm Makro but regretfully found that the Makro still was not focusing close enough for my series.
+Now I found myself back to reconsidering another extension tube.
 But which?
 I wanted to avoid stacking extension tubes due to what happen last time.

 While investigating the extension tubes I came across the Hasselblad notice regarding the need to very carefully follow a very strict order to mount and dismount extension tubes.
 Yikes!
 I guess it is better to find out about this later than never at all.
 So here is what Hasselblad states to do OR you will lock up your camera and lens (which I can attest to!);